nashville-software-school/client-side-mastery/book-3-fun-functions/chapters/FUNCTIONS_POTTERY.md

 ### Throw a Bowl

 Define a function named `makePottery`.
-You need to give it the empty object that `buyClay` produced, so it needs a single parameter to capture that value and use it.
+You need to pass it the empty object that `buyClay` produced, so it needs a single parameter to capture that value and use it.

 The function should perform the task of adding a new property named `shape`, and its value should be "Bowl".
 The function should then return the object after the new property was added.